cloud-gov/cg-site/_docs/services/external-domain-service.md

     Create in progress.
 Use 'cf services' or 'cf service my-cdn' to check operation status.
    ```

 6. Wait for the service instance to complete provisioning.
-The `domain-with-cdn` plan may take up to 2 hours to complete provisioning, the `domain` plan should
-   complete within an hour.
-You can check the status by running `cf service <service instance name>`
+The `domain-with-cdn` plan may take up to 2 hours to complete provisioning, the `domain` plan should complete within an hour.
+You can check the status by running `cf service <service instance name>`.

 7. If you didn't complete step 2 above, do so now.

+## Update an instance

+Updating the plan for an instance is not currently supported by the broker.
+To migrate from a `domain` plan to a `domain-with-cdn` plan, you must delete the current instance, then create a new one with the new plan.

-## Updating domain-with-cdn instances
+### domain-with-cdn instances

 When you update a domain-with-cdn instance, any parameter you leave out of the update params will
 remain unchanged.
 (Exception: if you switch from using a custom origin to using cloud.gov as the